oatear/cider/cider-app/README.md

 ## Deploy GitHub Pages

-Run `ng build --prod=true --outputPath=../docs --baseHref=/cider/` to build the site for github pages.
+Run `ng build --outputPath=../docs --baseHref=/cider/` to build the site for github pages.
 Make sure to copy index.html to 404.html to handle all urls.

 ## Running unit tests